pyypyyy/aa2codon/README.md

 *********************************************************************

-Optimisation tool based on transformers
+# Deep learning Optimisation tool based on transformers

 This transformer-based tool is based on the work of Vaswani et al. al.: https://arxiv.org/abs/1706.03762